 The Qing dynasty 清 (1644-1911) was the last imperial dynasty in China.
-It was founded by the non-Chinese people of the Manchus who originally lived in the northeast, a region later called Manchuria.
+It was founded as a federation of non-Chinese tribes under the leadership of the Manchus who originally lived in the northeast, a region later called Manchuria.

 At the end of the eighteenth century increasing problems began to haunt China.
-Monetary inflation and rampant corruption among the officialdom led to numerous peasant rebellions.
-The long period of peace had contributed to a sharp increase in population growth, with ever more people not being able to nourish themselves.
+Monetary inflation and rampant corruption among the officialdom (the most notorious case being that of the Bannerman Hešen 和珅) led to numerous peasant rebellions.
+The long period of peace had contributed to a sharp increase in population growth.
+Ever more people were not able to nourish themselves.
 Qing China was caught in the so-called "high equilibrium trap" (Mark Elvin) with a relatively high agricultural productivity without technical progress.